Chiv2-Community/unchained-wiki/docs/server-hosting/configuration.md

     ConnectionTimeout=300.0
     ```

-!!!
+!!! info "Note"
     Recommended values are still being worked on.
 Play with them and see what works best for you.
 Report your results to the community and we will update this doc!

 For more UE4 network settings, see the [Unreal Engine Networking Documentation](https://docs.unrealengine.com/4.25/en-US/InteractiveExperiences/Networking/Overview/).